Allowed image types are jpeg,png,gif

 During spring and summer, common species that can be found at Saalbachniederung Bruchsal are Corn Bunting, Little Ringed Plover, Northern Lapwing, Little Grebe, Snipe, Whinchat, Pied Flycatcher and Great Reed Warbler.
-Sometimes a Purple Heron can be seen.
+Sometimes a Purple Heron can be seen, Little Bittern breed since 2021, but often hard to see.
 In fall, migration is quite good for waders (August to mid October).
 Common waders like Ruff, Dunlin, Wood Sandpiper, Green Sandpiper, Common Sandpiper, Common Redshank, Common Greenshank, Spotted Redshank and Snipe in small numbers every year, but also often good for rare waders like Curlew Sandpiper, Grey Plover, Eurasian Curlew, Temminck's Stint, Little Stintand Black-tailed Godwit (often all of these waders every year present but only single individuals).
 Black-winged Stilt in 2018 and 2019 with single individuals present.
 Later in fall (September and October) high numbers of White Stork, some Black Stork and Common Crane.
 Good numbers of Water Pipit(up to 30 individuals), some Whinchat, European Stonechat, different species of ducks and single Osprey.
 In reed some Water Rail and sometimes Spotted Crake, but difficult to see.
 In winter single individuals of Great Grey Shrike and Hen Harrier.

 Best way by car or train.